Last Updated on October 22, 2021

 The mean cost of a direct burial is $2,597.
 This price does not include the cost of a casket or the cost of a grave.

 The cost of a casket can run from $1000 and up.
 Cemetery fees can range from $650 to $10,000.
-You will definitely want to check cemetery prices in your area before making any decisions.
+You will definitely want to check cemetery prices in your area before making any decisions, and shop around for caskets online as well as at the funeral home.

 Learn more: Funeral Costs, What to Expect, and How to Pay